inbravo/travel/september-2019/README.md

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20191001_160240.jpg)

 *	Back to the home stay and now time to relax and enjoy the small town delicacies and culture
-*	Checked with locals about the tomorrows route Kaza to Manali, which is one of the most difficult in entire journey
+*	Checked with locals about the Kaza-Manali route, which is one of the most difficult in entire region
 *	Locals suggested to start as early as possible, Its only 200 kilometers but its one the offroad heaven
 *	Road from Kaza to Manali is open only June to October.
 It can be closed anytime now because its October
 *	Not expecting anyone to assist me in this difficult zone, so i am better prepared to pass it alone
 *	Bought a pair of long gum boots, helpful to cross to water streams.
-Also scrounged a pack of bread and few packs of butter for tomorrows
+Also scrounged some bread and butter for tomorrow
-*	Went to bed early so that next days ride can be started early
+*	Went to bed at around 10 PM so that next days ride can be started early

+##	Kaza to Manali (Rangrik, Losar, Kunzum pass, Batal, Chota Dara, Chatru, Gramphu, Rohtang pass)
 *	Its 7 o'clock in the morning and today i will ride through worlds most treacherous and isolated region
 *	Almost 70% of my luggage is tools, spares and everything that is required me to get out of any hell safely
 *	Wear all my safety gears: polyester thermals, level 2 riding jacket and pant, kidney belt, hydration pack, warm gloves, balaclava and helmet